Amber Sutliff, licensed mental health counselor in the state of florida

 For out of network fees:

-Individual therapy sessions: $165 per hour
+Individual therapy sessions out of pocket: $165 per hour

-Family sessions: $175 per hour
+Family sessions out of pocket: $175 per hour

 Connect with me